-Early previews gave the impression that the film would be pure comedy (teasers usually focused on the wacky antics of Olaf the Snowman and Sven the reindeer, neither of whom had a great deal of screen-time), but the story itself is more a mixture of drama as well as comedy.
+Early previews gave the impression that the film would be pure comedy (teasers usually focused on the wacky antics of Olaf the Snowman and Sven the reindeer, neither of whom had a great deal of screen time), but the story itself is more a mixture of drama as well as comedy.

 The movie's nature as a musical was also mostly-hidden, with only a single song in the preview.

 Nice Job Breaking It, Hero: After Elsa accidentally injures Anna, the trolls warn that she needs to learn to control her gift, lest her fear of it control her (though notably he doesn't actually tell her how to control it).
-While this certainly did not help Elsa cope with what she did, her father proceeds to make it worse by doing pretty much exactly what the trolls said not to.
+While this certainly did not help Elsa cope with what she did, her father proceeds to make it worse by doing pretty much exactly what the trolls said not to do.
 Instead of teaching her to control her gift, he tells her to hide it from everyone, not only increasing her fear of her gift but undoing the progress she had already made in controlling it before the accident.
 However well-meaning, his failure to heed their advice is pretty much directly responsible for everything that happens after that.

-Nice People: The trolls may be overbearing and inappropriate, but they mean well and love a lot.
+Nice People: The trolls may be overbearing and inappropriate, but they mean well and love Kristoff a lot.

 No Flow in CGI: Averted as much as possible, with plenty of flowing hair and skirts.
-It becomes really noticeable in contrast, when Anna's green dress is frozen stiff at the skirt and moves almost like a stop motion cartoon.
+It becomes really noticeable in contrast, when Anna's green dress is frozen stiff at the skirt and moves almost like a Stop Motion cartoon.